connornishijima/sensory_bridge_docs/about.md

 # SENSORY BRIDGE is **SIMPLE**

-**Easy controls provide quick access to changing the brightness, color, and smoothing of the display!** Each knob has a UI that appears on your LED strip whenever you turn them.
+**Easy controls provide quick access to changing the brightness, color, and smoothing of the display!** (Each knob has a UI that appears on your LED strip whenever you turn them.)

 ![KNOBS](https://github.com/connornishijima/SensoryBridge/blob/main/extras/img/16.jpg?raw=true)

 ### PHOTONS

 Too bright? *Dim down the show* with the **PHOTONS** knob.
-The FastLED code in the firmware will use dithering to keep producing color nicely at lower brightness levels.
+(Sensory Bridge will use temporal dithering to keep producing color nicely at lower brightness levels.)

 ### CHROMA

-Custom color or automated color based on the music's notation?
-Choose with the **CHROMA** knob, where turning it all the way to the top enables automated color changes.
+Custom color or color based on the music's notation?
+Choose your style with the **CHROMA** knob, where turning it all the way to the top enables a full-specrum mode that colors the LEDs based on the music notation.
+(Each octave is represented by one full revolution of the color wheel, i.e. D# in every octave is always yellow.)

 ### MOOD